-For the NEOs other than Mr. Wallstrom and Ms. Baekgaard, the payout for personal objectives was determined based upon achievement of the goals as rated by Mr. Wallstrom or in the case of Ms. Colby by Ms. Fuller in each NEO's annual review.
-Mr. Wallstrom determined that each of Mr. Sierks, Ms. Fuller and Ms. Colby generally performed at or above expectations with respect to their personal objectives, resulting in payouts for their personal objectives of 100%, 125% and 125%, respectively.
-As founder of the Company, Ms. Baekgaard did not have established personal objectives and was paid at the target level for the personal objectives element based upon Mr. Wallstrom's assessment of overall performance.
+For the NEOs other than Mr. Wallstrom, the payout for individual objectives was determined based upon achievement of the goals as rated by Mr. Wallstrom.
+Mr. Wallstrom determined that each of Mr. Dely, Ms. Mac Cabe and Ms. Trypus generally performed at or above expectations with respect to their personal objectives.
+Ms. Fuller and Ms. Colby received payouts pursuant to the Company's Severance Plan as a result of their employment with the Company ending after the first quarter of fiscal 2018.